Feiryn/LethalMon/README.md

 We also got you covered with additional mods that add up on this one:
 - [LethalMonReservedSlot](https://thunderstore.io/c/lethal-company/p/Niro/LethalMonReservedSlot/) - A reserved slot for the first pokeball you pick up!

+## Lethal Monsters Inc. is recruiting!

+We are looking for scientists to help us with the mod.

+We need people to help us with:
+- Coding
+- Modeling
+- Animating
+- Testing

+If you are interested, please contact us on the LC discord modding server https://discord.com/invite/lcmod (thread in #mod-releases).

 ## Bug reports